nas5w/100-days-of-code-frontend/README.md

 JavaScript , often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is a language that is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of the World Wide Web.
 JavaScript enables interactive web pages and thus is an essential part of web applications.
 The vast majority of websites use it, and all major web browsers have a dedicated JavaScript engine to execute it.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/JavaScript))

 ### :bulb: Quick Takeaway

+JavaScript has become increasingly important in the front-end world.
+While it was once used mainly to make pages dynamic, it is now the foundation of many front-end frameworks.
+These frameworks handle a lot of the tasks that were formerly handled by the back-end (e.g., routing and displaying different views).

 ### :star: Learning Areas and Ideas